korchasa/awesome-clickhouse/README.md

 - [Altinity/clickhouse-backup](https://github.com/Altinity/clickhouse-backup) - Altinity/clickhouse-backup is a utility for easy backup and restore of ClickHouse databases with support for various storage types.
 - [Altinity/clickhouse-sink-connector](https://github.com/Altinity/clickhouse-sink-connector) - The Altinity Sink Connector automates data transfer from MySQL and PostgreSQL to ClickHouse for efficient analysis.
+- [ClickHouse/clickpy](https://github.com/ClickHouse/clickpy) - ClickPy is a real-time analytics service for PyPI package downloads powered by ClickHouse.
 - [Percona-Lab/PromHouse](https://github.com/Percona-Lab/PromHouse) - PromHouse is a Go-based long-term remote storage solution for time series data, built on ClickHouse, featuring clustering and downsampling capabilities.
 - [QuesmaOrg/quesma](https://github.com/QuesmaOrg/quesma) - Quesma is a programmable database gateway that allows seamless query translation and migration between modern database platforms.
 - [akvorado/akvorado](https://github.com/akvorado/akvorado) - Akvorado is a flow collector, enricher, and visualizer that processes network flows and provides a web interface for data browsing.